 3) are able to win arguments in both written and verbal form

 4) function well in a high-paced, deadline driven environment

-More info.
+See the qualifications for this kind of work by examining a previous job posting.
+More info about Intelispark.
 Follow these hashtags on Twitter if this career path is of interest to you: #ithaca #sbir #STTR #writing #proposalwriting

 We are so excited that Cornell’s Center for Technology Licensing (CTL) is launching the CTL Practicum, an experiential internship program to gain valuable exposure to the process of commercialization of university-based research.
 Prior to this formal launch, several Careers Beyond Academia/BEST PhD and postdoctoral participants have had flexible internships at CTL.
 More info here